roots/grunt-wp-assets/README.md

 Type: `Boolean`
 Default: `false`

-It will update the `dest` target instead of copy:
+It will rename the `src` target instead of copy.

 #### format